-If you grew up on PC games during the 90s then you will have fond memories of some amazing DOS games like Dangerous Dave, Prince of Persia, Xcom, Fallout, WWF: Wrestlemania, Doom, Wolfenstein, etc. I am both surprised and saddened by the fact that none of these amazing games are getting ported to mobile but DOS emulation lets you set them up yourself.
+If you grew up on PC games during the 90s then you will have fond memories of some amazing DOS games like Dangerous Dave, Prince of Persia, Xcom, Fallout, WWF: Wrestlemania, Doom, Wolfenstein, etc. We are both surprised and saddened by the fact that none of these amazing games are getting ported to mobile but DOS emulation lets you set them up yourself.
 In this article, we cover absolutely everything you will need to do, in detail, to set up how to play DOS games on an Android smartphone for free.

 - Install Magic Dosbox on your Android device.